 A key preventive strategy for cardiovascular disease is the identification and treatment of high-risk individuals72.
 Public health approaches complement this by promoting healthy lifestyles, ensuring early screening for risk factors, and improving access to essential care and medications.

 Studies I and II demonstrated a strong association between long-term HRV and cardiovascular disease risk, with particularly pronounced associations in individuals with prediabetes and type 2 diabetes.
-These findings suggest that HRV metrics could serve as early indicators for stratifying individuals who may benefit from preventive interventions. hTe longitudinal relationship, based on repeated measures of HRV and pulse wave velocity, demonstrates that changes in HRV are associated with alterations in aortic stiffness48.
+These findings suggest that HRV metrics could serve as early indicators for stratifying individuals who may benefit from preventive interventions.
+The longitudinal relationship, based on repeated measures of HRV and pulse wave velocity, demonstrates that changes in HRV are associated with alterations in aortic stiffness48.
 Thus, a declining HRV trend detected by smartwatches may help identify individuals who require more intensive interventions.

 We examined a general population across the full spectrum of glucose metabolism.
 Our findings revealed that low long-term HRV, is consistently associated with arterial stiffness, regardless of glycemic status.
 In Study I, one standard deviation lower HRV was equivalent to the effect of 2.7 additional years on PWV and 1.6 years on carotid distensibility73.
 In Study II, long-term measures of HRV were strongly associated with cardiovascular risk, with an effect size equivalent to 4.5 additional years of aging for major adverse cardiovascular events and 2.2 to 2.4 years for heart failure per one standard deviation (33 ms) lower in multiday SDNN intervals74.
 Autonomic dysfunction is known to precede the development of hypertension[75]76, which is an early and major risk factor for subsequent cardiovascular disease.
 Our results support the role of HRV as an early marker of cardiovascular health, both in the general population and among those with elevated cardiometabolic risk.
 As such, our studies suggest that monitoring cardiovascular risk progression or remission through long-term HRV may be valuable.